 How to get a career in cloud computing.

 There are a wide variety of benefits to choosing cloud computing for yourself or for your business.
 You've probably been using cloud computing and you didn't even know it!
 In today's technological world it's always a good idea to understand the options you have for yourself or your business.
 If you're If the idea of cloud computing is interesting and exciting, you might want to consider a career in it.
-WGU offers a B.S. in Cloud and Systems Administration that can help you pursue this exciting, evolving career.
+WGU offers a B.S. in Cloud Computing that can help you pursue this exciting, evolving career.